RodrigoAnciaes/Comic_Books_Script_Extractor/README.md

 ### Usage
 - Create a virtual environment and import the dependencies in the requirements.txt file
+- Tesseract-ocr cannot be installed directly through pip, and should be downloaded from https://github.com/tesseract-ocr/tesseract#installing-tesseract
 - Import the comics_lib.py file to have access to the functions
 - Each function in the library is explained in its respective file and usage examples can be found in example.ipynb.

+### Details
+- The file example.ipynb contains usage of each function in the library
+- Each function also saves the results in the Pipeline/generate_output_{} folders respective to the operation performed